Russian wedding traditions: Tour of the city

-Following the civil ceremony, the newlyweds and their witnesses travel around the city in a limousine and tour many historical sites.
+Following the civil ceremony, the newlyweds and their witnesses often travel around the city in a limousine and tour many historical sites.
 There are times when close friends join them as well.
 This presents the primary opportunity for the majority of the wedding photographs that are taken at varying historical places around the town or city.

 The wedding car is usually decorated with a doll.
-It has to catch all the enthusiasm and the good wishes of people around.
+It is believed to catch all the enthusiasm and the good wishes of people around.
 Afterward, this doll is washed and kept by the couple for luck.

 Reception

 After touring the city for several hours, the couple meets the guests for the reception.
-The first toast is made to the newlyweds, and after the first shot the guests begin to shout Gorko ("bitter").
-At this point, the couple must kiss for a long time to counteract the bitter taste of the champagne (or vodka).
+The first toast is made to the newlyweds, and after the first shot the guests begin to shout Goŕko ("bitter").
+At this point, the couple must kiss for a long time to counteract the bitter taste of the wine (or grape juice).
 The second toast is made to the parents.
 Afterward, the new couple steps onto the floor for the first dance of the night.
 The guests dance, sing, play games, and make toasts as the night goes on.
 For the next several days, the family continues to eat, drink, and celebrate.
 It is traditional to have an entertainer (tamada) who organizes the games, dancing, and ensures the guests get to know each other and are looked after.